JackDanger/twilio_contactable/README.markdown

 Turning the thing on
 ---

-Because it can be expensive to send TXTs accidentally, it's required that you manually configure FourInfo in your app.
+Because it can be expensive to send TXTs accidentally, it's required that you manually configure Txter in your app.
 Put this line in config/environments/production.rb or anything that loads _only_ in your production environment:

-    FourInfo.mode = :live
+    Txter.mode = :live

 Skipping this step (or adding any other value) will prevent TXTs from actually being sent.

 You'll also want to configure your setup with your client_id and client_key.
 Put this in the same file as above or in a separate initializer if you wish:

-    FourInfo.configure do |config|
+    Txter.configure do |config|
       # these two are required:
       # (replace them with your actual account info)
       config.client_id = 12345